t3moses/Crews/README.txt

 The calendar also shows the non-conformance score (or loss).
 Single-digit scores are generally acceptable.
 But, double-digit scores should prompt a rerun with a different event_id.

+To dos

+1. Allow both upper- and lower-case Y when responding to Yes/No question.
+Say that Y and N are the right responses.
+Tick

+2. Check that the membership entry comprises only number.
+Tick

+3. Prevent name clashes when first name and first letter of last name are the same.
+Tick

+4. Allow registering before enrolling.